gopalakrishnanarjun/pydatalens/docs/INSTALL.md

 ```

 ### **Step 3: Install the Package**
-Run the following command to install the PyDataLens package and its dependencies:
+Run the following command to install the pydatalens package and its dependencies:
 ```bash
 pip install -e .
 ```